 To create a project using the New Projects Wizard

-- 2. Click More, and then select New Projects to open the New Projects Wizard. - 3.
+- 1. Open the Backlogs module. - 2.
+Click More, and then select New Projects to open the New Projects Wizard. - 3.
 Enter the name of the project that you wish to add.
 Or select the name of an existing product.